 Tourists should double check local weather conditions if you are in or heading to the above regions.
-Contact with your agency if you need any assistance; otherwise, call the emergency number 119 to get help from police if it is most urgent.
+Contact your agency if you need any assistance; otherwise, call the emergency number 119 to get help from the police if it is most urgent.

 If you're planning to a region that a typhoon might strike, you should keep an eye on the local weather reports and detail your travel plan carefully.
-If you are traveling in the area, you'd better stay in house for safety.
+If you are traveling in the area, you'd better stay in the house for safety.

-Before the arrival of typhoon, you should check your balcony and move the light-weight items such as potted plants inside house, close all the windows and doors, park your vehicle in your garage instead of on the road, buy some candles, food and water in case of power failure and cutting of tap water.
+Before the arrival of the typhoon, you should check your balcony and move the light-weight items such as potted plants inside house, close all the windows and doors, park your vehicle in your garage instead of on the road, buy some candles, food and water in case of power failure and cutting of tap water.

 When the typhoon approaches, it is much safer to stay at home.
 If there are lightning and thunder, you should turn off your digital products (TV, radio, etc.) and keep away from the windows and metal pipelines.

 If you come across a typhoon outdoors, keep calm and find a stable building as a shelter.
 Don't stand under a big tree or near a pole.